emiliajk/setlist-predictor/README.md

 - **train_model.py**

 The file named train_model.py finds the respective DataFrame upon entering the artist name, preprocesses the data and brings it into the required shape for model training.
 All setlists are appended to one string which is then split into sequences.
 The songs names are transformed into unique integers representing them.
-A Recurrent Neural Network with a Word Embedding and LSTM layer is trained.
+A Recurrent Neural Network with a Word Embedding and LSTM layer is trained, which learns by looking at the sequences of songs.

 ![model_trainer](https://user-images.githubusercontent.com/72550661/109695898-c1ae5e00-7b8c-11eb-86b2-cb39e1f6bdb4.PNG)